Table of Contents

 - An internal hernia through the remnant vitelline duct

-- Iliac passion/volvulus taking place around the remnant vitelline duct
+- Iliac passion/volvulus, occurring around the remnant vitelline duct

 - Efferent and afferent loop T-shaped prolapse of the intestine through a permanent vitelline duct fistula at the umbilicus in a newborn baby.

 Malignancy of Meckel’s diverticulum is a very rare phenomenon.
 However, it occurs.
-Usually, it is represented by carcinoids, sarcoma, adenocarcinoma, Burkett’s lymphoma; and there may be benign tumors: leiomyomas, angiomas, neuromas, lipomas.
-Moreover, diverticulum can be affected by TB and may be involved in Crohn disease.
+Usually, it is represented by carcinoids, sarcoma, adenocarcinoma, Burkett’s lymphoma; and there may be benign tumors: leiomyomas, angiomas, neuromas, or lipomas.
+Moreover, the diverticulum can be affected by TB and may be involved in Crohn’s disease.